 The Seattle Japanese Garden at Washington Park Arboretum is one of the most celebrated Japanese gardens outside of Japan.
 It features a formal stroll-through garden at the north end and an informal, naturalistic woodland at the south end.
 These are connected by a semi-formal area in the center featuring a lake, wooden zigzag bridge, and stone peninsula.

 Classical influences: Japanese master designers Kiyoshi Inoshita and Juki Iida created the plans for the 3.5-acre public garden in the late 1950s.
 Inoshita and Iida took inspiration from classical gardens in their homeland.
-Possible design influences include the Horai En Garden, Tokyo, built in the Edo Period (1603-1863).
+Possible design influences include the Horai En Garden, Tokyo, and the Katsura Imperial Villa, Kyoto, built in the early Edo Period (1603–1863).
 Seattle’s garden opened to the public in 1960 and has been one of the city’s major attractions ever since.

-Partners in management: Seattle Parks and Recreation manages the plant collection and ticket booth, while the Arboretum Foundation manages fundraising, events, volunteer recruitment, and marketing.
+Partners in management: Seattle Parks and Recreation manages the plant collection and ticket booth, while the Arboretum Foundation manages membership, fundraising (including the Camellia Circle donor program), events, volunteer recruitment, and marketing.

 The Arboretum Foundation’s involvement with the Seattle Japanese Garden goes back to the beginning.
 We raised the money to fund the design and construction and also helped with funding for renovations and capital projects over the years.

 In January 2016, the Seattle City Council unanimously approved legislation transferring the support role for the Garden to the Arboretum Foundation.
-Read more about this historic “return home” for the Japanese Garden.
+Since then, we have created a new Garden Membership program and unveiled the Camellia Circle, a new donor circle acknowledging those who contribute $500–$10,000 in a year in support of this beloved public space.